Buying a car?First car

 • Arrange suitable insurance cover before you drive the car.

-• Start the car when the engine is cold, and check for excessive smoke and unusual noises
+• Start the car when the engine is cold, and check for excessive smoke and unusual noises.

 • Check the gears, brakes, steering, and suspension work as they should, with no unusual noises and vibrations.